Why Websites Need Continual Care

 - Earning backlinks to your site to improve its authority scores

-- Creating blog content to help you rank for new keywords.
+- Creating new blog content to help you rank for new keywords

 - Optimizing old landing pages so they have a better chance of performing in search engines

 - Modernizing UX to better engage site visitors and drive up conversions

 Never assume your website will be found on the web.
 Every day, millions of new blog posts are published.
-Website publishers ferociously and calculatedly compete for real estate on search engine results pages (SERPs).
+Website publishers tenaciously compete for real estate on search engine results pages (SERPs).
+You can too, as long as you are dedicated to understanding and utilizing SEO practices.

-And never presume that once found, your site will do what you need it to.
-Monitor key search engine optimization (SEO) and website performance metrics to ensure your web presence isn’t falling behind your competitors, and that your pages are converting.
+And never presume that once found, your site will do what you need it to do.
+Monitor key search engine optimization (SEO) and website performance metrics to ensure your web presence isn’t falling behind your competitors and that your pages are converting to real business.

 6. Because Broken Links and Other Technical Issues Can Be a Real Problem

-Some web addresses get moved without ever getting redirected, or taken down entirely.
-But that doesn’t mean hyperlinks to those pages just go away.
+Some web addresses get moved without ever getting redirected, or they’re taken down entirely.
+But that doesn’t mean the hyperlinks to those pages just go away.
 They persist, and if unaddressed, they lead to 404 errors that negatively impact your site’s performance in search and degrade the user experience.
+To consumers, broken links lead to broken trust.

 Other technical issues that you should be constantly optimizing your site for include: